flame/libflame/test/main/ReadMe.txt

 This wiki explains how to use the test suite included with libFLAME.

 The test suite directory has the following contents,
-   1. Config - This folder contains config files to control the input combinations to test different set of APIs.
+   1. config - This folder contains config files to control the input combinations to test different set of APIs.
 See ReadMe under this folder for more information.
    2. input.global.operations - This file controls the list of APIs to be tested.
    3. Makefile - Controls how the test suite executable is compiled and linked.